edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-08-11-product-education-training.md

 A firm knowledge base here means sales reps can overcome concerns and close the sale.
 Product training for sales is also a key marketing tool so you can design more cohesive marketing strategies across multiple platforms.

-In the end, the better trained your sales reps are on your products, the better chance your company has of getting – and keeping – new customers.
+>In the end, the better trained your sales reps are on your products, the better chance your company has of getting – and keeping – new customers.
-{: .fancy-text }

 How to train?
 Sales reps need to experience the product first-hand to better understand its benefits (and where customers may struggle).
 To train for these skills, use simulations or test-drives for product education for sales.